Fx-Professional-Services/HorizonDocs/Horizon User Guide/04 Items/All Items/Manage Items.md

 ## Assign Categories to Items

-To assign categories to items, follow these steps:
+Follow these steps to assign categories to items:

 1. Navigate to the main menu and select **Products**.
 2. Click **Item Management**, then choose **All Items**.